-At Camp Pinnacle, director Ben Lea and assistant director Fayssoux Evans are actively involved in all aspects of camp.
+At Camp Pinnacle, director Fayssoux Evans, assistant director Walker Hendry, and programs director Emory Klesick are actively involved in all aspects of camp.
 Executive directors John and Jane Dockendorf know every camper and are directly involved with the selection and guidance of camp staff and campers.
 All of our directors spend their summer participating in activities, eating lunch with campers, leading evening programs and Off-Camp Adventures, and more!

 Through our partnership with Adventure Treks, we have an intensive leadership program that trains advanced students (who have demonstrated excellent potential and proven leadership skills) to become outdoor professionals.
-Almost 80 percent of our counselors are graduates from our Adventure Treks program.
+Many of our counselors are graduates from our Adventure Treks program.
 Our directors personally interview all new counselors, who complete a rigorous application process:

 - 3 interviews

 - Complete background check

 The maturity needed to be an outstanding role model for children is best handled by counselors who are at minimum 18 years old, have attended at least one year of college, and have significant knowledge of outdoor activities and youth development.